jmparsons/play-lessc/README.md

     lesscOptions in Compile := Seq("--no-color")

-A special `--verbose` option causes the plugin to display each `lessc` command line on the console.
-For instance:
+The `--verbose` option displays each `lessc` command with applied options into the console:

     lesscOptions in Compile := Seq("--no-color", "--verbose")